-I feel nervous about writing blogs when I travel lately.
 Ever since I made the decision to write about the dominant negative and dominant positive vibration of each city I visit, I have become aware of just how identified people are with the place they live.
 Identifying with the place you live makes it really hard to see that place objectively.
 And when I write about my impressions of a city and a demographic of people, people who identify with that city or with that demographic take it personally.
 They feel criticized.
-It is tempting to think that someone like myself who is authentic about my true feelings (whether they be negative or positive) does not mind upsetting people.
+It is tempting to think that someone like myself does not mind upsetting people.
 But the truth is, I do mind upsetting people.
-I hate the idea of traveling to a place and making people feel bad about themselves or bad about where they live.
+I dislike the idea of traveling to a place and making people feel bad about themselves or bad about where they live.
 The problem is, I am internally called to create personal change and social change and to do that, awareness of what is calling for change is the principal ingredient.
 In this line of work, the universe does not send me to the highest vibrational places on earth.
 Instead, I am lined up with areas of the globe that are calling for some form of social change.

 After having been in Berlin for a while now, I am convinced that the main reason Berlin was the place I had to come is because Berlin is the city that will lead Germany’s progression.
 Like a heartbeat, the change that is initiated here resonates outward and is eventually adopted by all of Germany.
 I can feel such a readiness here for a change in the social dynamic; especially related to the emotional aspect of relationships.

-Never have I been more aware of how necessary it is to demolish the concept of the ‘guru’ within the human race.
-It is not doing anyone any good.
+Never have I been more aware of how necessary it is to demolish the traditional concept of the ‘guru’ within the human race.
 Yesterday’s workshop proved to me that one of the strongest expectations people have of spiritual teachers is Omniscience.
 This expectation is especially strong in Europe, where people are more identified with education than anywhere else on the globe.
 People who value education to this degree dream of being all knowing, only because of the fact that they have learned that this would exalt their value socially.
-And yesterday, as I met person after person, I became acutely aware that people expect me to know everything.
-I am supposed to have read every book ever written.
-I am supposed to know every person that has ever existed.
-I am supposed to know about every subject under the sun.
-This is a bit like expecting someone who owns a radio music show to have heard every song that was ever played over the course of history.
 Having the capacity to see beyond the physical dimension gives you the capability to “tune into” specific frequencies.
 It does not mean that you are a walking, breathing Google.
 I am frustrated that so many Indian gurus have reinforced this falsity for the sake of their own social exaltation.
-Not only does it hurt spiritual teachers (like myself) who are willing to reveal our humanity, it makes their followers see themselves as deficient and limited.
-It widens the gap between them and their disciples.
-This creates devout followers, but not radical social change.

 Every time I am in Europe.
 I am a match to being teased about Americans and their super poor knowledge of geography and history.
 And I laugh because it is true.
 Americans are on the ignorant side of the scale due to our school’s priorities relative to education.
 However I am not convinced the over education that occurs in Europe is any healthier.
 To generalize, Europeans know so much.
 They are extremely intelligent.
 They are well educated.
 But so much of the information they are crammed full of serves no purpose.
 It’s just that everyone is expected to know it in order to be respected in the social group.
 It is a strange feeling, almost like the weight of the purposeless knowledge, bogs them down and prevents them from taking action towards a sense of purpose.